Dmitry-savenkov/sites_gh-pages-/README.md

 * * *
 ![alt text](screen/kinogo.png "")​

 this page was made with *FlexBox*.
+Full adaptive for devices with different extensions.
 https://dmitry-savenkov.github.io/LandingPages/kino_go/
 * * *
 ![alt text](screen/cv.png "")​

 https://dmitry-savenkov.github.io/LandingPages/cv_site/.
+Full adaptive for devices with different extensions.

-this page was made with *FlexBox*.
+This page was made with *FlexBox*.
 * * *
 ![alt text](screen/bicycle.png "")​

+Full adaptive for devices with different extensions.
- this page was made with *FlexBox*.
+This page was made with *FlexBox*.
 https://dmitry-savenkov.github.io/LandingPages/bicycle_landing/